Child Life Specialist PRN/ variable shift - Kalamazoo

 Compensation + Collaboration

-Were starting team members at up to $23 per hour with a generous benefits package.
-Youll join a passionate, purposeful, and collaborative team who is committed to doing what it takes to give youth a brighter future.
+Team members will earn up to $22.50 per hour with a generous benefits package.
+You ll join a passionate, purposeful, and collaborative team who is committed to doing what it takes to give youth a brighter future.

 Where healing begins.

 The teens who come to live at Wedgwood often have little sense of what a loving home feels like.
-As a Wedgwood Activity Treatment Specialist, you can help instill the compassion, self-worth, and optimism that our residents need to overcome their trauma, addiction, and behavioral health issues.
-Youll work alongside our expert clinical care team to mentor residents, building relationships utilizing trauma-informed care techniques, helping them develop healthy life skills, and teaching teens to use their voices for position outcomes.
+As a Wedgwood Youth Treatment Specialist, you can help instill the compassion, selfworth, and optimism that our residents need to overcome their trauma, addiction, and behavioral health issues.
+You ll work alongside our expert clinical care team to mentor residents, building relationships utilizing trauma-informed care techniques, helping them develop healthy life skills, and teaching teens to use their voices for position outcomes.
 By consistently showing up for our residents, you can help transform lives and have an impact on generations to come.

 Responsibilities: